sendurangr/url-analyzer-api/README.md

   then implementing rate limiting at the application level or using AWS WAF or API Gateway is recommended.

 ---

+## 💉 Dependency Injection
+- The application uses **Dependency Injection** to manage dependencies and improve testability.

 ## ✏️ Logging with `slog`